CN 148231 X - Refrigerator BEKO - Free user manual and instructions

 If your product's cooling system contains R600a:

 This gas is flammable.
 Therefore, pay attention to not damaging the cooling system and piping during usage and transportation.
-In the event of damage, keep your product away from potential fire sources that can cause the product catch a fire and ventilate the room in which the unit is placed.
+In the event of damage, keep your product away from potential fire sources that can cause the product to catch fire, and ventilate the room in which the unit is placed.

 Ignore this warning if your product's cooling system contains R134a.

-Type of gas used in the product is stated in the type plate which is on the left wall inside the refrigerator.
+The type of gas used in the product is stated on the type plate which is on the left wall inside the refrigerator.

 Never throw the product in fire for disposal.